bennymeg/Fabrication-Toolkit/README.md

-                        Name of the generated archives --openBrowser, -b     Open web browser with directory file overview after generation --noBackup, -nB       Do not create a backup of the project before generation
+                        Name of the generated archives --openBrowser, -b     Open web browser with directory file overview after generation --noBackup, -nB       Do not create a backup of the project before generation --minimalFiles, -mF   Do not create files that are not needed for JLC PCB --outputFolder, -oF   Sets the output folder for the generated files
 ```

 ### Notes